 The words just don’t flow out the same in a non-fluent language.

 Due to lack of time and sleep, my husband has decided to generally speak English to our children.
 He’s an incredibly busy, caring, and hard-working physician who often speaks in Spanish to his patients and comes home after the kids are asleep.

 With limited family time on the weekend, straining to think in Korean is not a worthwhile stress!

 7. If you don’t have a community that supports raising multilingual children, find it online.

 I wish my parents had community support when they immigrated here.
-For our modern times, I am grateful for the following Facebook groups that support my family’s languages and cultures:
+For our modern times, I am grateful for Facebook groups and a lovely Instagram community!

 When I first considered raising multilingual children a few years ago, I had questions and doubts about each of these points.